Boudry-Felix/EIH_Classifier/README.md

 ### Descriptive analysis

 This first approach is based on several clustering methods.
 The purpose is to determine if it is possible to regroup subjects using only gas exchange values in order to categorize them as EIH athletes or NEIH athletes.
+For more details about this methods, visit [scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#clustering).

 ### Predictive analysis

 This second approach is base on machine learning algorithms (like GBM).
 The objective is to be able to discriminate EIH and NEIH athletes using only the gas exchange data.
+For more details about this methods, visit [scikit-learn](https://scikit-learn.org/stable/supervised_learning.html).

 ## Data